zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 browsers, because the standard APIs are insufficient to handle the complexity of the web.

-Chromium needs to support all of these operating system and vendor-specific accessibility APIs in order to be usable with the full ecosystem of assistive technology on all platforms.
-Just like Chromium sometimes mimics the quirks and bugs of older browsers, Chromium often needs to mimic the quirks and bugs of other browsers' implementation of accessibility APIs, too.
+Monyhar needs to support all of these operating system and vendor-specific accessibility APIs in order to be usable with the full ecosystem of assistive technology on all platforms.
+Just like Monyhar sometimes mimics the quirks and bugs of older browsers, Monyhar often needs to mimic the quirks and bugs of other browsers' implementation of accessibility APIs, too.